Census data fallout: How New York Dems could create 'bloodbath' for GOP

 The party in power in the White House traditionally loses seats in Congress during the first midterm election, which doesn’t bode well for Democrats.
 Former President Obama famously suffered a self-described "shellacking" in 2010 after Republicans won in a landslide midterm election and retook the House just two years after his historic White House win.

-Republicans also have the advantage in redistricting, too, with the GOP holding the final redistricting authority in 20 states totaling 187 congressional districts, while Democrats control eight states totaling 75 districts, Wasserman found.
+Republicans also have the advantage in redistricting with the GOP holding the final redistricting authority in 20 states totaling 187 congressional districts, while Democrats control eight states totaling 75 districts, Wasserman found.
 Republicans are expected to make gerrymandered gains in Texas, Florida, Georgia and elsewhere.

 Rep. Tom Emmer, chairman of the National Republican Congressional Committee (NRCC), said Friday that the new redistricting census numbers "are good for Republicans."